shinmorino/qgate/docs/source/sampling_example.rst

 Qgate implements sampling.
 By using samples, we can get multple measurement results from pre-calculated probability vector.

-When a qubit is measured, its quantum state decoheres, and this qubit has a bit value, 0 or 1.
+When a qubit is measured, its quantum state decoheres, so this qubit can have a bit value, 0 or 1.
 Measurement is a irreversible process, losing quantum coherence.
-For the next measurement, quantum circuits should be executed.
+For the next measurement, quantum circuits should be executed again.

 In quantum circuit simulator, quantum states are numerically held in state vectors, and probabilities are explicitly calculated.
 By using this pre-calculated probability vector, we are able to make samplings to carry out multiple measurements without executing quantum circuits multiple times.

 However, there're some limitations relating to measuremnt operations when utilizing sampling.
 In Qgate 0.2.x, sampling implementation has limitations shown below:

-(1) Quantum circuits is not allowed to have measurement,
+(1) Quantum circuits is not allowed to have measurement operator,

     | Measurement oprations destory quantum coherence, so should not be included.

-(2) Quantum circuits is not allowed to have if-clause.
+(2) Quantum circuits is not allowed to have if-clause operator.

     | if-clause uses measurement results to branch execution of quantum circuits.

-Above are current limitations, and might be resolved in future versions.
+Above are current limitations, and might be removed in future versions.

 Code walkthrough